 In addition to creating a home for us and unique wildlife, hemlocks provide valuable ecosystem services that would not exist in their absence, making them a valuable forest resource.

 Hemlocks are key players in keeping drinking water cool and clean.
-Their shallow, branching root systems help filter out agricultural runoff and prevent erosion along stream corridors and other water bodies.
+Their shallow, branching root systems help filter agricultural runoff and keep water clean along stream corridors and other water bodies.
 Hemlocks make up much of the forest along shorelines and streams, and are critical for preventing sedimentation and filtering out pollutants.
 Residents of New York City, Syracuse, and other municipalities in the state rely on hemlocks surrounding reservoirs and lakes to keep municipal water supplies clean.

 Healthy hemlocks with dense canopies also shade streams, keeping them cooler in the summers.
 Hemlocks provide ideal water conditions for cold-water fishes like native trout species to reproduce and thrive.
-Additionally, the shade hemlocks provide keeps snow from melting until later in the spring, keeping water temperatures low and slowing the recharge of streams for cleaner, cooler water.
+Additionally, the shade hemlocks provide keeps snow from melting until later in the spring, keeping water temperatures lower later in the season and slowing the recharge of streams for cleaner, cooler water.

 Economic and Aesthetic Assets